shubhangee12/Rate_API_Shubhangee/README.md

 	4.Validation of Response body when Endpoint is Valid and queryParameter provided

 	5. Validation Date for Rate API"API - To get past conversion rates"
+	//Rates are shown as per Timezone and date hence for today and also future date yesterday's Date shown, hence instead of getting current date added date in input for verification.